Enterprise Integration Patterns

 POPULAR RAMBLINGS

-These are my Ramblings on Design.
-See all Ramblings.
+This blog chronicles my journey with asynchronous and distributed system design over two decades.
+These are my Ramblings related to Design [See all Ramblings].
 Subscribe Subscribe to my ramblings via RSS.

 DDD - Diagram Driven Design MAR 22, 2010